 ISLAND DISTRIBUTION – ISLAND OF SRI LANKA

-No complete Island wide survey prior to this has been conducted for the presence of leopard populations.
-Our current work hopes to not only solidify the notion that leopard populations are extent and resident outside protected areas but also aims to document the varied terrain occupied and land use patterns utilized.
+No complete island-wide survey prior to this has been conducted for the presence of leopard populations.
+Our current work hopes to not only solidify the notion that leopard populations are extant and resident outside protected areas but also aims to document the varied terrain occupied and land-use patterns utilized.
 One eventual goal is to be able to answer in a meaningful way that ever-popular question “how many leopards are there in Sri Lanka?”